 \emph{Introduction}: The spin-orbit coupled, time reversal symmetric insulators in two and three dimensions belong to the Altland-Zirnbauer class AII~\cite{altland, ten-fold}.
-Due to the existence of nontrivial $Z_2$ topological invariants in both spatial dimensions, a band insulator can be classified either as a topological insulator (TI) or a normal (trivial) insulator (NI).
-The four component massive Dirac fermion provides an efficient low energy description of the Kramers degenerate conduction and valence bands in such systems~\cite{fu-kane,liu-zhang, TI-review-1, TI-review-2}.
-The sign of the Dirac mass provides the topological distinction between two insulating states and the vanishing Dirac mass signifies the quantum phase transition (QPT) between them.
-The universality class of such a continuous topological QPT for a noninteracting, clean system is described by a massless Dirac Hamiltonian.
-Recently, there has been considerable interest in understanding the nature of such topological transition in two dimensional HgCdTe quantum well~\cite{Molenkamp} and three dimensional materials such as BiTl(S$_{1-\delta}$Se$_\delta$)$_2$~\cite{Xu1, Sato}, (Bi$_{1-x}$In$_x$)$_2$Se$_3$~\cite{Brahlek, Liu}.
-There are many analytical and numerical works which investigate the phase diagram of noninteracting, disordered systems~\cite{shindou-murakami, hasting-loring, guo-franz, ostrovsky-mirlin, goswami-chakravarty, Ohtsuki-Imura, Herbut-Imura}.
-The role of combined effects of disorder and long range Coulomb interactions have also been considered within a perturbative framework for both two~\cite{ostrovsky-mirlin} and three dimensions~\cite{goswami-chakravarty}.
-However, the effects of strong short range electronic interactions (either Coulombic or phonon mediated) on the phase diagram of clean AII insulators is not well understood.
-The investigation of this fundamental problem is the central theme of this Letter.
+Due to the existence of nontrivial $Z_2$ topological invariants in both spatial dimensions, a band insulator can be classified either as a strong topological insulator (TI) or a trivial/normal insulator (NI).
+The four component massive Dirac fermion provides an efficient low energy description of Kramers degenerate conduction and valence bands in such systems~\cite{fu-kane,liu-zhang, TI-review-1, TI-review-2}.
+The sign of the Dirac mass provides the topological distinction between two insulating states.
+In a clean, noninteracting system the universality class of a continuous topological quantum phase transition (QPT) between them (where the Dirac mass vanishes) is described by a massless Dirac Hamiltonian.
+Recently, there has been considerable interest in understanding the nature of such topological transition in the two-dimensional HgCdTe quantum well~\cite{Molenkamp} and three dimensional materials such as BiTl(S$_{1-\delta}$Se$_\delta$)$_2$~\cite{Xu1, Sato} and (Bi$_{1-x}$In$_x$)$_2$Se$_3$~\cite{Brahlek, Liu}.
+Although the phase diagram of noninteracting, disordered systems has been investigated in many analytical and numerical works~\cite{shindou-murakami, hasting-loring, guo-franz, ostrovsky-mirlin, goswami-chakravarty, Ohtsuki-Imura, Herbut-Imura, goswami-new, roy-new} and the interplay of disorder and long range Coulomb interactions has also been studied perturbatively for both two~\cite{ostrovsky-mirlin} and three dimensions~\cite{goswami-chakravarty}, the effects of strong short range electronic interactions on the phase diagram of clean AII insulators is not well understood.
+The investigation of this fundamental problem is the central theme of this Rapid Communication.